Lung cancer is the leading cause of cancer deaths in the United States with over 150,000 deaths and over 230,000 new cases reported in 2018.

 The best prevention of lung cancer contributed by these sources is to remove them completely from your home.
 This would be very challenging as many sources are used to build your home.

 The next best prevention tip I have is to add indoor houseplants that actually remove these volatile organic compounds contributing to lung cancer.
 YES, there really are indoor houseplants that can filter out these toxic chemicals potentially saving your life from lung cancer.
+This is one of many benefits to having indoor plants!

 There are a few more prevention tips you can take such as replacing furniture with chemical-free natural bamboo products and furniture along with using all natural household cleaners.